thomasabishop/eolas/Programming_Languages/Python/Syntax/Iterating_through_complex_data_structures_in_Python.md

 # Output: [['Alice', 30], ['Bob', 25], ['Clare', 35], ['Dave', 28]]
 ```

-### Updating a value within a list of lists
+### Updating a value within an element of a list of lists

-We can use `map` to mutate a given value within each list.

 In the following example we have a list of the following structure: